 - Lot grade and driveway/culvert permits (if there's no existing lot grade or access) (processed by the municipality);

 - Total construction value (i.e., final project costs including all material and labour);

 - Sewer and water connection fees (processed by the municipality).
-Please contact Manitoba Sustainable Development regarding requirements for a proposed septic tank and/or well if municipal services are not available (new home builds only);
+Please contact Manitoba Conservation and Climate regarding requirements for a proposed septic tank and/or well if municipal services are not available (new home builds only);

 - Application Review Fee and/or Development Permit Fee.
 Additional Permit Fees and Construction Security Deposit are required (as applicable) in accordance with the SIPD’s Fee Structure By-Law prior to permit issuance (Click Here for PDF);